Board of Trustees (2018-2019)

 Nicola Hayton (Treasurer)

-I am a speech and language therapist with 20 years experience.
+I am a speech and language therapist with over 20 years experience.
 I work with adult with acquired neurological conditions in Sheffield.
 I also have a background in working with young adults with learning disabilities in specialist colleges.
 I have support people in the use of AAC since I qualified.
-I have been a Trustee for the last 2 years and recently became the treasurer for the charity.
+I have been a Trustee for the last 6 years and most of that time I have served as the treasurer for the charity.
 Away from work I enjoy live music, watching football and walking.

 Victoria Healy (Deputy Chair)

 I am a Speech and Language Therapist who has worked with AAC users for over fifteen years.
 I am currently the AAC Specialist SLT for the Physical and Sensory Support Service which provides assessment and support for children and young people and their families across Surrey.
 I also work at The Ridgeway Community School in Farnham and I relish the challenges that each day brings.
 In my past life I worked at the Assistive Communication Service in London and had a brief stint on the 'other side' as a product advisor for Logan Technologies.
 I live in Hampshire and spend any spare time I have juggling three energetic children.
 I have been attending Communication Matters events for many years and am loving my time so far as a trustee.

 Having been involved in AAC issues for almost 16 years I am really pleased to be able to use some of my skills and experience (from both my personal and working/voluntary life) to support CM at an important time when it is growing and increasing its wider influence.